cdens/ARES/README.md

 pip3 install -r requirements.txt
 ```

-NOTE: You may need to install the libgeos library (e.g. *brew install libgeos* on MacOS) for Shapely to work
+NOTE: You may need to install the libgeos library (e.g. *brew install libgeos* on MacOS) for Shapely to work, as well as the Proj library (e.g. *brew install proj* on MacOS) for Cartopy

 ### Installing on Windows:

 First, comment out the entry for Shapely in `requirements.txt` (using a # sign).
 Then, install all other modules:

 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 Next, download Shapely wheel for Python v3.x from https://www.lfd.uci.edu/~gohlke/pythonlibs/-